What’s in the Box:

 Radish is back to pair with your salad mix, or you could roast them with other veggies or even have them for a snack with a little butter, ranch, or salt.

 Green pepper and sweet pepper has been a popular theme for us this year and you will receive a variety of everything we have left this week which may include yellow, red, and orange sweet peppers.

-Pea shoots are coming again and these have been my favorite salad green of the year and my go to base for salads at home.
+Sunflower shoots are coming again and these have been my favorite micro green of the year and my go to base for salads at home.
 Add a little tomato, sweet pepper, and onion and you have a fantastic salad.